ch-stark/gatekeepermutationplacement/example.md

+Gatekeeper Mutation with External Data for OCM
-1. The External Data Provider (Python Service)
+1. Python Provider Script (server.py)
-Save this as server.py.
-This script acts as the webhook that receives the scores list, modifies the free-capacity value, and returns the result to Gatekeeper.
+Run this service where Gatekeeper can reach it (e.g., containerize it and run as a Service).

 Python